elielvipata/JewelProgrammingLanguage/README.md

 - Command line interfaces
 - Low level/memory intensive applications

 The language is immediately recognizable to programmers who have used Haskell, Rust, C, C++ or python.
-Its very rigid and imposes a strict structure that the programmer has to follow.
-Its expressive power gives it the same feel as a functional scripting language while the type system and standard library is meant to enforce runtime speed and robustness.
+It imposes a rigid structure that the programmer has to follow, has the same feel as a functional scripting language due to its expressiveness  and provides the speed of a low level language based on a strict type system meant to evaluate and impose memory safety.

 ``` rust
 // Hello world example: